 We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously.
-We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, by educating them on the use of the worry box, blue butterfly and safe adults to report to.
-Contact numbers are sign posted in toilets.
+We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, by using the purple mash lessons and the local policing team for assemblies and workshops.